 The human body has not evolved to cope with a high carbohydrate intake.
 Keep insulin at bay by switching from a grain-based to a more balanced diet.

 You also don’t need as much protein as you think.
-Diets high in protein are notorious for lowering testosterone so keep protein at 20-30% (approx. 1 gr per pound of bodyweight) of your calories.
+Diets high in protein are notorious for lowering testosterone so keep protein at 20-30% (approx. 0.8 grams per pound of bodyweight) of your calories.
 More is not better, especially if you struggle to gain weight.
 Moderate your protein intake, ditch the shakes and stop killing your gym buddies with those nasty protein farts.

 Should you start “bulking”?